 CODE 104-Key Illuminated Mechanical Keyboard with White LED Backlighting

-Since Cherry MX Clear is not very common switch, the Mechanical Keyboard doesn't have a lot of choice.
+Since Cherry MX Clear is not very common switch, the Mechanical Keyboard doesn't have a lot of choices.
 WASD Keyboards, one of the few companies to offer this switch.
 It offers both full-sized and ten keyless models.

 The first obvious feature of the Mechanical Keyboards is its build quality.
 The Code feels dense and sturdy, with a thick frame and a smudge-proof textured finish.
 It also happens to be LED-backlit (Full white LED back lighting with 7 levels of brightness adjustment), but only one color, white.

 For this Mechanical Keyboard, other manufacturers slap their ugly logo, but it has no visible branding on top, no edgy fonts.
-It’s just a plain black board.
+It’s just a plain blackboard.